dawiz147/DigitalSimulationCs/README.md

 **CGPk** - a random variable with an exponential distribution of intensity L.
 **CTPk** - a random variable with a uniform distribution between {1, 2, ..., 10} ms
 **CTIZ** = 1 ms
+Use the simulation to determine:
+- [ ] The value of parameter L, which will provide an average packet error rate (averaged over K receivers) of no more than 0.1, then:
+- [ ] packet error rate in each receiver measured by dividing the number of packets lost by the number of transmitted packets, by the average number of retransmitted packets,
+- [ ] system throughput measured by the number of correctly received packets per unit of time, by the average delay of the packet, i.e. the time between the packet appearing in the buffer and its correct reception,
+- [ ] average waiting time, i.e. the time between the packet appearing in the buffer and leaving it
+- [ ] Make a graph of the dependence of the average number of packet retransmissions on parameter P
+- [ ] Make a graph of the relationship between the system throughput and the average and maximum packet error rate depending on the value of L.